07740 877 544 email@example.com

 Again, taking my time to carefully paint the size in manageable segments, I can judge when the size is at the right tackiness.
 Working quickly with the transfer of the gold, I rub on one letter at a time.

 The remaining gold on each leaf is then reused for other areas.
 Try to use as much gold from larger remnants left on the leaf, when transferring onto other areas.
-Always try to avoid the bare paper touching the tacky gold size.

 The edges are furry at this stage.
 But because I know that the size is painted where I want the gold, I’m confident that this can be removed.